viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 ## SARSA
 ---
-You can run the following line to run and render a pre-trained agent with Q-learning.
+You can run the following line to  render a pre-trained agent with SARSA.
 It will run for 10 episodes.
 ```
 python run_sarsa_agent.py
 ```